“A useful rule is that any impacts on species and their habitats should persist for as short a time as possible ― Innes Cuthill

 As researchers, we need to commit to taking necessary precautions to prevent and limit our own involvement in potentially spreading diseases and invasive species.
 Respecting accepted approach distances (even allowing a buffer when possible), favoring non-handling methods, and making sure to come to a study site with clean gears and clothes, will help reduce the spread of transmission.

 ▸ The cost of our selfies with wildlife.
-Selfies with wildlife unmistakably promote hands-on experience as “a cool thing to do” [WC16].
-Researchers selfies with the species they study are facilitating the perception that it is ok to touch and be in direct contact with many various species (to the detriment of these species physiologically, epidemiologically and emotionally).
-We often hear the counter-argument that researchers usually post a pic with a caption discouraging the practice (so all is good).
+Selfies with wildlife can promote hands-on experience as “a cool thing to do” [WC16].
+Researchers’ selfies with the species they study are facilitating the perception that it is okay to touch and be in direct contact with many species (to the detriment of these species physiologically, epidemiologically and emotionally).
+We often hear the counter-argument that researchers usually post a pic with a caption discouraging the practice.
 We have to counter argue that a picture is worth 1000 words and that captions are not read by the vast majority.

 Such sampling methods should be justified extensively.

-This also means that we can’t overlook other types of indirect killings such as in the case of collecting data from already hunted animals.
-For instance, when a fee is asked to access the specimen often unintentionally promotes additional hunting.
+This also means that we can’t overlook other types of indirect killing such as in the case of collecting data from already hunted animals.
+For instance, when a fee is asked to access the specimen, it often unintentionally promotes additional hunting.

-▸ Cleaning our field gear and equipment diligently help reduce the risk of germs transport.
-This includes cleaning our boots and hiking poles, our backpack, washing our clothes.
-More parks require to wipe gears with an alcohol diluted bleach solution at their entry.
-For instance, New Zealand is very strict about this protocol, as the country has lost a countless number of species to invasive species such as rats, possums, and stoats.
+▸ Cleaning our field gear and equipment diligently helps reduce the risk of germ transport.
+This includes cleaning our boots and hiking poles, our backpack, and washing our clothes.
+More parks require wiping gears with an alcohol diluted bleach solution at their entry.
+For instance, New Zealand is very strict about this protocol, as the country has lost many species to invasive species such as rats, possums, and stoats.

 The future of science lies in global access to scientifically relevant and ethical data, transparency, and education.